-The Directors are responsible for preparing the Strategic Report, Directors' Report and the consolidated financial statements, in accordance with applicable law.
+The Directors are responsible for preparing the Strategic Report, Directors' Report and the financial statements, in accordance with applicable law.

-Company law requires the Directors to prepare consolidated financial statements for each financial period.
-Under that law they have elected to prepare the consolidated financial statements in accordance with International Accounting Standards in conformity with the requirements of the Companies Act 2006.

-Under company law the Directors must not approve the consolidated financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Group and the Company and of the profit or loss of the Group for that period.
-In preparing the consolidated financial statements, the Directors are required to:
+Jersey Company law requires the Directors to prepare financial statements for each financial period in accordance with any generally accepted accounting principles.
+The financial statements of the company are required by law to give a true and fair view of the state of affairs of the company at the year end and of the profit or loss of the company for the year then ended.
+In preparing the financial statements, the Directors should: